Safiaaaaa/TaxiFareModel/README.md

-# Data analysis
+# TaxiFareModel
-- Document here the project: TaxiFareModel
-- Description: Project Description
+- Description: Predicting taxifare in NYC and tracking models performance with ML flow
-- Data Source:
+- Data Source: Taxifare Kaggle dataset (500K rows) from the past 20 years
-- Type of analysis:
+- Baeline model: Linear Regression

 Please document the project the better you can.